 - Accountant’s Certificate – A number of lenders will now accept a certificate from an appropriately qualified accountant detailing your income over the same period as above.

-You should note that lending will generally be based on your net profit rather than your turnover, and as business owners tend to show lower profits to minimise tax, this will more often than not have a negative effect on your borrowing power.
+You should note that for sole traders, lending will generally be based on your net profit rather than your turnover, and as business owners tend to show lower profits to minimise tax, this will more often than not have a negative effect on your borrowing power.

 For company directors, assessable income will usually be based on salary plus dividends with a handful of lenders also considering the retained profit in the business.

 Alternatively give us a call on 0344 2254321.
 We would be happy to assess your affordability and borrowing potential, we can even arrange for a suitable lender to provide you with a mortgage certificate which is an ‘agreement in principle’ to the amount you are able to borrow (subject to status and credit checks).
 This can help simplify the mortgage process later on and also ensures any offer you make on a property is taken seriously by the vendors.

 Contracts come in many different shapes and forms and mortgage requirements change greatly depending on how you work:

 - Contract Workers – Companies often offer contracts whereby you are paid a set daily, weekly, monthly etc. rate but are responsible for your own tax and National Insurance.
 Most lenders will view this as the same as being self-employed and require the same income proof as above.
 If you don’t employ an accountant, SA302’s are likely to be the only acceptable proof of

 - Fixed Term Contracts – If you are employed on a fixed term contract, lenders will generally want to see a track record of similar contracts.
 Typically you will need to have been working in such a way for at least 12 months.